 The internet makes it easy and inexpensive to stay in touch with friends and family back home.
 I don’t know about you, but even though we lived across town from our 20-year-old granddaughter, we only saw her occasionally.
 Much more of our communication was through our smartphones.
 In that regard, nothing has changed – we use all the favorite apps to communicate with her many times per week.
 And most of our friends follow our adventures through our Facebook Group and Pages.

 MAKING FRIENDS IS EASY –

 During our travels, we have made many new friends.
 It is easy to meet new people because we have so much in common.
-We all experienced similar thought processes in coming to the decision to move to another country.
+We all experienced similar thought processes in deciding to move to another country.
 And as we move to other places, we stay in touch through the internet.

 We have felt safe everywhere we went.
 We walk almost everywhere.
 Of course, we are careful and not foolish.
 We don’t wave cash and fancy smartphones around.
 And we generally are not out late at night.

 No, we did not give up our US citizenship, and we don’t ever intend to.
 Yes, we still have to pay U.S. income tax, but of course with reduced income, our tax is not very much.
 And although we are subject to Colombia’s income tax, our retirement income is exempt, so the tax is insignificant.